bsdimp/freebsd-git-docs/git-how.md

 ## The `src` repository

-The 'src' reposiotry contains all the source code needed to build FreeBSD.
+The 'src' repository contains all the source code needed to build FreeBSD.

 There are four kinds of branches in this repository.